lkosson/reportviewercore/README.md

  * IMAGE, PDF, DOC and XLS output format rendering in non-Windows systems due to GDI32 and OLE32 dependencies.
  * WinForms control designer.
 To use ReportViewer in your WinForms project, add the control programmatically, as in `ReportViewerCore.Sample.WinForms\ReportViewerForm.cs`.

+If you get `Version conflict detected for "Microsoft.CodeAnalysis.Common"` error when adding this NuGet package, try first adding `Microsoft.CodeAnalysis.CSharp.Workspaces 3.6.0` or `Microsoft.CodeAnalysis.Common 3.6.0` (manually selecting version 3.6.0) package to your project.

 # What's untested
  * SQL Server data sources
  * ODBC Data sources.
 Most likely won't work.